Eric-Ashford/Age-Finding-App/README.md

-# Age-Finding-App
+# A simple app for finding an age after the user inputs their birth year.
-A simple app for finding an age after the user inputs their birth year.
+By Eric Ashford